 Finelli: Back when I was making money off of showing people around Italy, I met a very nice client named Scott Duman.
-Scott was on vacation in Italy and asked if I could take him around, show him the sites and even drive him to the Amalfi Coast one day.
+Scott was on vacation in Italy and asked if I could take him around and show him the sites.
 We ended up bonding, and we stayed in touch even after his trip.
 There were plenty of times while I was living in Italy when I figured I should just move back to the US and get a real job with a more steady income.
 Every single time I planned to come home, the phone would ring.
 And more likely than not, it was a friend of Scott’s calling to see if I could show their group around Italy on their upcoming trip.

 Scott has since referred me tons of business.
 When I ask him why he decided to help me so much, he always tells me that in his younger days, there was someone who believed in him and helped him grow his career, and now, he’s repaying the favor.
 Now with my entire team, I hope I can help each one of them learn and provide them with skills they can use for the rest of their lives.

 Crowley: Are you working on any exciting new projects now?
 How do you think that will help people?

 Finelli: For 10 years, The Roman Guy was my only company.
 We sold small group tours in Italy that offered exclusive access to restricted areas and skip the line tickets.
 In the last year, we have added The Paris Guy into the mix, which expands our services to France.
 We also added Finelli & Shaw, a luxury vacation planning service that will coordinate any and all details of your vacation.